Xilinx/inference-server/main/_sources/kserve.rst.txt

 These logs may have helpful error messages.

 You can also directly connect to the inference server container that's running in KServe with Docker.
-The easiest way to do this is with the ``proteus`` script in the inference server repository.
+The easiest way to do this is with the ``amdinfer`` script in the inference server repository.
 You'll need to first connect to the node where the container is running.
 On that host:

 .. code-block:: bash

     # this lists the running Inference Server containers
-    proteus list
+    amdinfer list

     # get the container ID of the container you want to connect to

     # provide the ID as an argument to the attach command to open a bash shell
     # in the container
-    proteus attach -n <container ID>
+    amdinfer attach -n <container ID>

-Once in the container, you can find the running ``proteus-server`` executable and then follow the regular debugging guide to debug the inference server.
+Once in the container, you can find the running ``amdinfer-server`` executable and then follow the regular debugging guide to debug the inference server.